isamert/scli/CONTRIBUTING.md

 # Contributing

 Thank you for helping make `scli` better!
-(And for actually reading the guidelines)
+(And for actually reading these guidelines)

 ## Issues

 - Check logs.
-When reporting a problem, check if there is a relevant output in the log file (see `--log-file` and `--debug` in `--help`).
+When reporting a problem, check if there is a relevant output in the log file (use the `--log-file` and `--debug` options).
-	At a minimum, it will tell you the versions of scli and dependencies used.
+	At a minimum, it will tell you the versions of scli and its dependencies.
 	⚠ Logs might contain personal information.
 Make sure to remove anything you don't want published on the internet.

 ## Pull Requests